-Since, with the opening of insolvency proceedings, the insolvency administrator as a rule assumes an important role (exception: debtor-in-possession management), at this stage of the proceedings the insolvency court essentially has powers of supervision and direction (see Sections 58 and 76 lnsO) (in addition to special powers, for example in the insolvency plan procedure or in the context of debtor-in-possession management).
+Since, with the opening of insolvency proceedings, the insolvency administrator as a rule assumes an important role (exception: debtor-in-possession management), at this stage of the proceedings the insolvency court essentially has powers of supervision and direction (see Sections 58 and 76 InsO) (in addition to special powers, for example in the insolvency plan procedure or in the context of debtor-in-possession management).
 Once insolvency proceedings have been opened, the key decisions (realisation, winding-up, reorganisation and insolvency plan) are left to the creditors.
 The court has special powers and tasks, however, at the stage of opening the proceedings.
 Here it takes decisions on the opening, on interim measures of protection and on the appointment of an insolvency administrator.
 The court is also responsible for supervising the insolvency administrator.
-It supervises only the lawfulness of the insolvency court are open to appeal only in cases where the Code provides for an immediate appeal (sofortige Beschwerde) (see Section 6(1) lnsO).
+It supervises only the lawfulness of the insolvency administrator's acts, but not their advisability, and it cannot give instructions.
+In order to expedite insolvency proceedings, decisions of the insolvency court are open to appeal only in cases where the Code provides for an immediate appeal (sofortige Beschwerde) (see Section 6(1) InsO).
 An immediate appeal can be filed with the insolvency court itself or with the regional court (Landgericht) above the insolvency court, in writing or orally at the court office (Geschäftstelle).
 Immediate appeals do not have suspensory effect.
 The court hearing the appeal or the insolvency court may, however, order a temporary stay of execution.

 The insolvency administrator is the key player in insolvency proceedings.
 Only natural persons, and not legal persons, may be appointed as insolvency administrators (Section 56(1), first sentence, InsO).
 Lawyers, accountants or tax advisers, in particular, are eligible for appointment.
 With the opening of insolvency proceedings, the right to manage and dispose of the debtor's property is vested in the insolvency administrator (Section 80(1) InsO).
-The insolvency administrator is required to clear the assets they find on the opening of insolvency proceedings of any items that are not the property of the debtor's assets at the time insolvency proceedings were opened.
-The debtor's assets under liability law, but which were not yet entered among the debtor's assets at the time insolvency proceedings were opened.
-The debtor's assets determined in this way constitute the insolvency estate (Insolvenzmasse, Section 35 InsO) which will be realised by the insolvency administrator and from which the creditors will be satisfied.
+The insolvency administrator is required to clear the assets they find on the opening of insolvency proceedings of any items that are not the property of the debtor.
+They also have to transfer to the debtor's assets items which belong to the debtor's assets under liability law, but which were not yet entered among the debtor's assets at the time insolvency proceedings were opened.
+The debtor's assets determined in this way constitute the insolvency estate ( Insolvenzmasse, Section 35 InsO) which will be realised by the insolvency administrator and from which the creditors will be satisfied.
 Further duties of the insolvency administrator include: